testcontainers/testcontainers-go/docs/system_requirements/ci/dind_patterns.md

 !!! warning
-    If you are using Docker Desktop, you need to configure the `TESTCONTAINERS_HOST_OVERRIDE` environment variable to use the special DNS name
-    `host.docker.internal` for accessing the host from within a container, which is provided by Docker Desktop:
+    If you are using Docker Desktop, you need to configure the `TC_HOST` environment variable to use the special DNS name `host.docker.internal` for accessing the host from within a container, which is provided by Docker Desktop:
-    `-e TESTCONTAINERS_HOST_OVERRIDE=host.docker.internal`
+    `-e TC_HOST=host.docker.internal`

 ### Docker Compose example